 Adapted from a podcast by Donahue Vanderhider, gerontologist

-In the early stages of Alzheimer’s, the vast majority of families, chose to provide care and supervision in the persons own home.
+In the early stages of Alzheimer’s, families chose to provide care in the person's own home.
 After all the early manifestations of Alzheimer’s is only memory loss.
-The person’s personality is still there, and most caregivers are confident that they can continue to provide care without much difficulty.
-However, as you probably already know, it gets worse.
+The person’s personality is still there.
+Most caregivers are confident that they can provide care without much difficulty.
+As you probably already know, it gets worse.
 Much worse.

 |There’s an urban legend that says that you can’t boil a frog by dropping him in boiling water because he will leap out before he can get burned.
 But take that same frog and put him in a pot of water at room temperature and slowly bring it to a boil, and he will never notice.|